AntEncarnacion/calculator/README.md

-Simple JavaScript implementation of a calculator
+Simple JavaScript implementation of a calculator with HTML and CSS